oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

 >**Note:**
 - If you delete backup directories for a specific update ID, then you cannot rollback to that specific update ID.
-- Repeat [Task 1: Apply AHF metadata and framework updates](#Task1:ApplyAHFmetadataandframeworkupdates) if you have performed [Task 2: Rollback AHF metadata and framework and updates](#Task2:RollbackAHFmetadataandframeworkandupdates).
+- Repeat [Task 1: Apply AHF metadata and framework updates](#Task1:ApplyAHFmetadataandframeworkupdates) if you have performed [Task 2: Rollback AHF metadata and framework and updates](#Task2:RollbackAHFmetadataandframeworkandupdates), and then proceed with the following steps.

 1. To view the list of backup directories in the patch/update directory: